 - The best jar size for 1 single portion of overnight oats is 16 oz.
 This leaves enough space to add your toppings to the same jar.

-- Overnight oats can last in the fridge for up to 5 days, which is great for meal-prepping.
-Only add yogurt and other toppings right before serving.
+- Overnight oats made with rolled oats can last in the fridge for up to 5 days, which is great for meal-prepping.
+Add yogurt and other toppings right before serving.

 You may also like